mesosphere-backup/dcos-vagrant/README.md

 # DC/OS Versions

+Official release of DC/OS can be found at <http://dcos.io/releases/>

 By default, DC/OS Vagrant uses the latest **stable** version of DC/OS.

 To use a newer **early access** version, specify the version explicitly (must be in the [list of known releases](dcos-versions.yaml)):